-Many CSGO players become inspired to start investing in CSGO skins and items, but very few of those players ever end up profiting due to bad choices and investing at the wrong time.
+Many CS2 players become inspired to start investing in CS2 skins and items, but very few of those players ever end up profiting due to bad choices and investing at the wrong time.

 Cheap vs Expensive Skins

 Watching an item’s price jump from 20 cents to 40 cents isn’t as cool as going from 200 to 400 dollars, even though both had an increase of 200%.
 Cheaper items tend to be more volatile than expensive items on the Steam Market, meaning there will be more movement in the price of more inexpensive items.